3D Laser Scanning Technology.

 In simple terms, 3D laser scanning is a non-invasive and non-destructive method to collect measurement data.
 It captures the shape of physical objects, buildings, infrastructure, etc. using pulses of laser light.
 As the scanning is in progress, it stores the measured points in files called point clouds.
 The laser light is able to capture any free-form shape within its range, to a surprising level of fine detail.

-3D laser scanning is an ideal alternative for capturing the exact shape and size of an object as compared to the traditional method of hand measurements and CAD drawing.
+3D laser scanning the industry standard method for capturing the exact shape and size of a building, power plant, or very large object.
+Using 3d laser scanning is much better than the old fashioned method of taking hand measurements.
 3D laser scanning is able to improve the engineering and design process by speeding up measurement tasks and reducing or eliminating data collection errors.

 3D laser scanners are commonly used for on-site surveying of topography, internal and external building structure, piping, conduit and equipment.
 They can also be used to audit material inventories.
 How is this useful for auditing?
 Let me explain in an example.
 Dirt and loose materials are hard to measure due to their free-form shape.
 In the past, measurements were usually done with estimations using height, width and length.
 Using 3D laser scanning however, we are able to accurately capture the shape of the dirt pile in a 3D model and calculate the volume to a more precise degree.
 The accuracy of this process makes it suitable for volume calculation of stockpile inventory and auditing purposes.